Winmaz/plagiarismCheckerModel/README.md

 To run the app :
-Run the anaconda prompt and navigate to the run.py folder Copy the url and paste to Chrome browser
+Run the anaconda prompt and navigate to the plag.py folder Copy the url after running and paste to any browser of your choice enter text and click button 'check plagerism'
-Upload File